 Visa for medical elective in Nepal

 You only need a normal tourist visa for this elective and it can be purchased before travel from the Nepalese Consulate or on arrival in Kathmandu.
-The most current information on costs can be found on the website for the Nepalese Consulate in the UK.
-A 30 day visa is USD$40 and a 90 day visa is USD$100, payable in most major currencies.
-A passport photograph is required to get the visa (you also need four for the hospital, so best to get a set made).
-On the Visa application form it will ask you where you are staying in Kathmandu, please use this address: Adventure Alternative Nepal, Chakrapath Dungedhara, Bansbari, Narayan Gopal Chowk, Kathmandu.
+The most current information on costs can be found on the website for the Nepalese Consulate in the UK or on the website for the Department of Immigration in Nepal.
+A 30 day visa is USD$50 and a 90 day visa is USD$100, payable in all major currencies.
+Full details on the Nepalese visa can be found under 'Information Nepal', or by clicking here.

-- Rainjacket, umbrella and a warm jumper or jacket for the evenings.
-It will be very cold in the winter months
+- Selection of normal clothing, should be conservative and comfortable but include rainjacket, umbrella and a warm jumper or jacket for the evenings.
+It will be much colder in the winter months.

 - Comfortable footwear & trainers, and smarter shoes for your rounds.
 Flip flops or sandals also recommended.
 Trekking boots if you plan to go into the mountains.

-- Protection from the sun, like a hat, sunglasses, suncream.
-If you planning to go trekking then sun protection is equally as important.
+- Protection from the sun, like a hat, sunglasses, suncream, especially if you planning to go trekking.

 - Wash kit, but remember you can buy all consumables in the local shops.
-There is a Bhat Bhateni supermarket very near the house.
-We provide all bedding, towels and mosquito nets.
+We provide all bedding and towels.

-- Camera, mobile phone, laptop, tablet - plus charger units with two pin plugs.
+- Camera, mobile phone, laptop, tablet - plus charger units with two round pin plugs (some rooms do have three pin plug sockets.
 A surge protector is also recommended because of power cuts in the city.
-We use solar panels and storage batteries when necessary.
-You might want to bring spare phone batteries too.

 - Several white coats, your own stethoscope, name badge, personal hand gel and hairnet if necessary, and a box of latex gloves

-The guesthouse has showers and flush toilets but always take your hand gel and always wash your hands and keep as clean as possible.
-You can buy everything locally, such as shampoos and soaps and razors, so don't feel you need to bring it all with you!
+The guesthouse has showers and flush toilets and you can buy everything locally, such as shampoos and soaps and razors, so don't feel you need to bring it all with you!
 Do however bring your own stock of work gloves, and your own white coats.